jorgemspereira/Classifying-Geo-Referenced-Photos/README.md

 # Classifying Geo-Referenced Photos and Satellite Images for Supporting Terrain Classification

-This work was developed in the context of a MSc thesis at Instituto Superior Técnico, University of Lisbon.
 The source code presented in this repository leverages the keras.io deep learning library (combined with scikit-learn, and other machine learning libraries) to test the usability of the DenseNet neural architecture (Huang et al. 2017) to classify images regarding the presence of a flood, and the severity of that same flood.

     @inproceedings{huang2017densenet,